Bonna Point Reserve, Kurnell

 There is a dog off leash area at Silver Beach.

 Find out about holding a small event or a major event at Bonna Point Reserve.

 Take a look at other top outdoor locations for events.

-Bonna Point Reserve playground opened in March 2020 and provides a dynamic and engaging play experience for children of all ages and abilities.
-Everyone will enjoy a visit to this state of the art regional playground.
+This regional playground provides a dynamic and engaging play experience for children of all ages and abilities.
+It includes:

 - ‘Sky-pods’ premium playground – which combines a 4.5m slide, the highest in the Sutherland Shire, and elevated rope walkways, which older children will enjoy